Robert-van-Engelen/119-Practical-Programs-for-the-TRS-80-Pocket-Computer/README.md

 Enter `CLOAD"` on your TRS-80 or PC-1211 equipped with a cassette interface or a printer unit.
 Play the =.wav file to load the "All-Purpose Driver" program first.

-Enter `CLOAD1"` (with a `1`) on your TRS-80/PC-1211.
+Enter `CLOAD 1"` (with a `1`) on your TRS-80/PC-1211.
 This command merges (actually appends) the next program to the existing ones.
 Play the wav file of the Basic program you want to merge.

 **Note:** If the last program loaded has a line 900 or 910 with an `"FX"` labelled function, then remove this line first before loading additional programs.
 Loading additional programs makes it impossible to edit the previous programs.
 Therefore, line `900 "FX"` becomes non-modifyable, which is not what we want.